errael/astrology-castro/README.md

 **Warning**: cprintf uses the lower memory locations for the cprintf arguments, up to 10: `%a`, `%b`, `%c`, ..., `%i`, `%j`, by default these are changed.
 Declare `cprintf_save_area` to avoid interference.

 ###     run
 The contents of a `run` statement are parsed identically to a `switch` statement.
-The difference is that the switch commands are at the top level of the `.as` file and not embedded in a `-M0`; they are executed when the file is sourced as in `-i file`.
+The difference is that the `run`'s switch commands are at the top level of the `.as` file and not embedded in a `-M0`; they are executed when the file is sourced as in `-i file`.

 ###     copy
 The `copy{LITERALLY_COPIED_TO_OUTPUT}` statement literally copies text to the output file with no interpretation or changes; the ultimate hack/workaround.
 All whitespace, including newlines, is copied as is.
 Use '\\}' to include a '}' in the output.
 It's unclear if this is needed, it does provide a way to redefine a macro/switch.